balazsboros/reaction_networks/README.md

 # reaction_networks
-Supplementary materials to some of my papers.
+Supplementary materials to some of my papers (on chemical reaction networks).
 Mainly Mathematica and MATLAB codes.
 Mathematica notebooks (.nb files) are also saved as a .pdf file.

 ## /dfc1thm_oscillation
 B. Boros, J. Hofbauer